Skipton Station Gateway

 Have you looked at how dangerous pedestrian and cycle access is to Engine Shed Lane?
 This is also a commuting route for many - to Sandylands and the Engine Shed Lane commercial units, but there is no pavement or safe crossing

-KtB asked about 3 years ago
+KtB asked over 3 years ago

 Thank you for taking the time to send us your comments.